canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 **A cache is an storage layer used to speed up future requests.** Reading from cache is faster than computing data or retrieving it from an external source every time it is requested.
 ASP.NET Core has built-in abstractions to implement a caching layer using memory and Redis.
 You can use the Decorator pattern to separate the caching layer from your business logic.

-## In-Memory approach
+## In-Memory cache

 Let's start with an ASP.NET Core 3.1 API project with a controller that uses your `SettingsService` class.

 First, install the `Microsoft.Extensions.Caching.Memory` NuGet package.
 Then, register the in-memory cache in the `ConfigureServices` method of the `Startup` class.
 You need to use the `AddMemoryCache` method.

 ```csharp
 // Startup.cs